chungsam/frontend-nanodegree-feedreader/README.md

 ## Introduction
 This project is part of the Udacity Front-End Nanodegree (FEND) Program.

-Here, I demonstrate a simple Jasmine test suite for testing a feed reader.
-The specs for the test are located [here](jasmine/spec).
+Udacity prepared all the code for the underlying feed reader app.
+Then, I wrote simple Jasmine test suite for testing a feed reader.
+The test specs are located [here](jasmine/spec).

 ## Getting Started
 To run the tests, simply open [index.html](index.html).
 The test are located towards the bottom of the window.